 - Exit Outlook and then relaunch the Outlook client to assure the PSTs are free from any connections from the client.

-- Create destination folder in the Office 365 mailbox that correspond to each PST to be imported.
+- Create a destination folder in your Office 365 mailbox that correspond to each PST to be imported.

 - Select by clicking on the the destination folder you wish to import the .pst file into.
 (NOTE: this is the folder the mail will be imported into).

 - Choose File | Open & Export.